Phil Davis (fighter)

-Phil Kwabina Davis (born September 25, 1984) is an American mixed martial artist who currently competes as a Light Heavyweight for Bellator MMA, where he is the former Bellator Light Heavyweight World Champion.
+Phil Davis (born September 25, 1984) is an American mixed martial artist who currently competes as a Light Heavyweight division of the Professional Fighters League (PFL).
+Davis previously competed for Bellator MMA, where he is the former Bellator Light Heavyweight World Champion.
 Prior to signing with Bellator, Davis competed in the Ultimate Fighting Championship, where he achieved success as a top 5 Light Heavyweight contender and held a UFC record of 9–3 (1).
-He is currently ranked as the #5 Light Heavyweight fighter in the world by ranking site Fight Matrix.
 Davis first gained athletic notoriety in college as a wrestler for Penn State University, where he became an NCAA Division I champion in 2008.
-As of October 19, 2021, #2 in the Bellator Light Heavyweight Rankings.